 Howdy!
-I am Averri Gomez, Vice President of Recruitment for Texas A&M Collegiate Panhellenic Council this year.
-It is an honor and pleasure to get to serve you in this position.
+My name is Anna Brown and I have the pleasure of serving as the Vice President of Recruitment for the Texas A&M Collegiate Panhellenic Council.
+I am so excited to be leading and serving you in this position this fall.